|>

 Statistical modeling looks only for very general kinds of patterns.
 Not a harbor, not a boat, not even a mast or pennant.
 Much simpler, and much more general.

-?fig-paint-edge, which shows a much larger part of the painting than ?fig-paint-strokes, illustrates one kind of simple, general pattern: a boundary or “edge.”
+Figure 10.3 shows a much larger part of the painting than Figure 10.2, illustrates one kind of simple, general pattern: a boundary or “edge.”
 The edge here is between the bright zone on the lower left and the darker zone on the top right.
 A statistical model would be able to confirm that there is such an edge and give a little more detail: the orientation of the edge and which side is bright and which side dark.

-There is nothing in ?fig-paint-edge to discern that the edge in question is between the reflection of the sky and the prow of a boat.
+There is nothing in Figure 10.3 to discern that the edge in question is between the reflection of the sky and the prow of a boat.
 It’s just an abstract edge.

 This Lesson describes how we specify to the computer the kind of simple, general pattern we are looking for in data.
-It also shows the “shapes” of those patterns not as painting-like image but as a model annotation in a point plot.
+It also shows the “shapes” of those patterns not as painting-like images but as model annotations in point plots.

 The model specification